martinmaguire89/martinmaguire89/README.md

 ### Hi there 👋 I'm Martin Maguire!

   A Belfast based software Developer.
-Available to help you with all your front end and backend needs.
-Proficient in a number of languages and frameworks.
-Currently delving into the React world to add another string to my bow. please check out my reposities to showcase my work!
+Proficient in HTML, CSS, JavaScript, and Python.
+Providing highly accurate quality of projects using strong problems solving skills in the office or remotely.
+Strong experience with client facing services and data analysis as a subject matter expert.
+Currently learning React and interested in any and all front and back-end opportunities.
+Check out my own website at [martinmaguire.com](http://martinmaguire.com/)
 ---

 🧰 Toolbox